Benjamin Franklin (2002 TV series): Episode 2: The Making of a Revolutionary

-Beginning in 1757, his years in London, sent from Pennsylvania on a mission to allow the colony to tax the Penn family's lands.
+In 1757 Franklin moves to London, sent from Pennsylvania on a mission to allow the colony to tax the Penn family's lands.
 Franklin arrived as an ardent admirer of the empire as well as a lover of the American colonies (“There's nothing I want more than the prosperity of both,” he says).
 Seventeen years later, he left—a revolutionary.